Esri/i3s-spec/i3s_converter/i3s_converter_ReadMe.md

 - 1.7 slpks and log files will be overwritten when tool is re-run with the same input

 - <a name = "threadsDesc"></a>The number of threads to run the extraction or conversion on.
 Increasing the number of threads typically reduces execution time.
+If unsure, base of off number of CPU cores and I/O bandwidth of your machine.
 ## Licensing <a name="Licensing"></a>
    Copyright 2020 ESRI